 Dress sensibly: Proper ski clothing is available at a very good price these days, and you can always rent your waterproof outer layers.
 You should aim to wear several layers of warm clothing underneath your waterproof layer to keep the heat in.
 Socks are also crucial, so aim for something that has sweat-wicking properties to keep your feet toasty all day long.
 You can read more about what to wear for your ski trip in our handy guide here.

-Look after your skin: You wouldn’t think it, but getting sun burnt while up in the mountains is actually surprisingly common!
+Look after your skin: You wouldn’t think it, but getting sun burnt while up in the mountains is surprisingly common!
 The bright sun is reflected off the snow under your feet, hence why many keen skiers and snowboards have a distinctive ‘goggle tan’!

 Don’t go alone: Even if you’re the best skier on the mountain, make sure you never venture off piste on your own.
 You never know when you might run into a spot of trouble and you need a pal to help you out!